 the contributions of the Indigenous people of our area

-We are in our 13th year of bringing free educational events to Sonoma County.
+In their 15th year of bringing free educational events to Sonoma County, Pomo people

 Our leadership team is comprised of all volunteers, including Pomo and non-Pomo people.